LANL-Bioinformatics/phame-app/README.md

    `docker-compose run --rm web /bin/bash -c "python -c  'import database; database.init_db()'"`

-If all went well, you can go to localhost:8080 to see the phame webpage.
+If all went well, you can go to localhost to see the phame webpage.